 Red Leicester performing at the Community Choirs Festival in Stratford (1st April 2017):

 Videos of Red Leicester performing four songs at the Street Choirs Festival in Leicester in 2016: You’ve Got a Friend, Walking Into Battle With the Lord, We Will All Go Together When We Go and Feeling Good.

 Photographs of Red Leicester members at the Street Choirs Festival in Hebden Bridge in 2014.

-Red Leicester performing at the Street Choirs Festival in Aberystwyth in 2013.
+Red Leicester performing at the Street Choirs Festival in Aberystwyth in summer 2013.